Vaccinating Addiction Away

 To produce a high, cocaine needs to block 47 percent of the transporter molecules — but it blocked only 20 percent in vaccinated monkeys.
 And when given a choice, those vaccinated monkeys chose M&M’s over cocaine, since the drug no longer gave them a rush.

 “We’re excited,” Crystal said.
 “The fact that it works very well in monkeys is a real suggestion that it might work well in humans.”
-He plans to launch a clinical trial with recovered addicts at the end of this year.
+He and his colleagues are now recruiting cocaine addicts for a clinical trial of the vaccine.

 Crystal noted that a vaccine won’t be a silver bullet and will most likely be used alongside behavioral therapy.
 HealthRIGHT 360 CEO and recovered heroin addict Vitka Eisen agreed.
 “People also need jobs, safe housing … and social support,” she said.
 “Medication can be really helpful as part of a toolbox.”